Comprehensive Ophthalmology

 - - Ordering of investigations appropriately

-- - Principles of management including appropriate use of steroids and
+- Principles of management including appropriate use of steroids

 - - AC tap and Vitreous taps- indications and interpretation